ezra-bible-app/sword-build-win32/README.md

     '-lcrypt32.lib',
     '-lNormaliz.lib'

+### Include paths

-Besides providing the list of linked libraries you also need to make sure that the include directory is configured correctly, see this example from [node-sword-interface](https://github.com/tobias-klein/node-sword-interface), note that the syntax is *node-gyp* specific):
+Besides providing the list of linked libraries you also need to make sure that the include path is configured correctly, see this example from [node-sword-interface](https://github.com/tobias-klein/node-sword-interface), note that the syntax is *node-gyp* specific):

     "<(module_root_dir)/build/sword-build-win32/include"